GoogleCloudPlatform/dagify/README.md

 <br>

 ## DAGify Overview
 DAGify is a highly extensible, template driven, enterprise scheduler migration accelerator that helps organizations speed up their migration to Apache Airflow & Google Cloud Composer.
-While DAGify is not designed to be be a clear 1:1 migration tool it aims to heavily reduce the effort it takes for developers to convert their native enterprise scheduler formats into Native Python code in a Apache Airflow DAG format.
+While DAGify is not designed to be a clear 1:1 migration tool it aims to heavily reduce the effort it takes for developers to convert their native enterprise scheduler formats into native Python code in a Apache Airflow DAG format.

-The primary goal with DAGify is never to be 100% but rather reduce the number of human hours required to undertake the conversion and therefore speed up migrations!
+The primary goal with DAGify is not to migrate 100% of existing scheduler workflows but rather reduce the number of human hours required to undertake the conversion and therefore speed up migrations!
 </br>

 ## Supported Features